Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_metadata.md

   </tr>
 </table>

-You need to fill in {username} corresponding to the request, and you need to get the IM username of the user property.
+You need to fill in {username} corresponding to the request, and you need to get the Chat username of the user property.

 #### Request         Headers